mattmezza/timer/readme.md

 timer
 ===

-`timer` is a utility to quickly note something down without leaving the terminal.
+`timer` is a utility to quickly start a timer without leaving the terminal.
+Thanks to `terminal-notifier` it also supports notification so that you are aware when time elapses.

 Installation
 ===

 You can download the latest verions of `timer` (via this repository) and you can then source the `timer.sh` file in your bash profile.
 You can see an example of how I did it in my [dotfiles](https://github.com/mattmezza/dotfiles) (see plugins.sh and plugins.txt).

 ```bash
 git clone --branch 1.0.0 git@github.com/mattmezza/timer.git timer && source timer/timer